 Blog Owner: Wes Nations

 Wes is someone who loves to travel “low and slow” as he calls it.
 Using local transportation and taking the time to get to know the culture.

-He is a low-budget traveller who is worth following as his budget has taught him how to get around, stay travelling and live an amazing lifestyle without a huge amount of cash.
+He is a low-budget traveler who is worth following as his budget has taught him how to get around, stay traveling and live an amazing lifestyle without a huge amount of cash.

 A bit later to the travel life than most, Wes is not looking back now, and neither should you!

 Blog Owner: Aileen Adalid

 Aileen is an adventurous Filipino lass who left home at the age of 21 and never looked back!